Basilica of Our Lady of Peace: Construction

 The basilica was built by the French company Dumez.

-The cost of the basilica was met with some controversy globally when construction began, especially as the Côte d'Ivoire was going through an economic and fiscal crisis at the time.
+The cost of the basilica was met with some controversy globally when construction began, especially as Ivory Coast was going through an economic and fiscal crisis at the time.
 Pope John Paul II agreed to consecrate the basilica on the condition that a hospital also be built nearby.
 This hospital, whose construction was frozen during the First Ivorian Civil War, was finally completed in 2014 and opened in January 2015, at a cost of €21.3 million.

 Memorial

-Côte d'Ivoire President Houphouët-Boigny chose his birthplace of Yamoussoukro to be the site of the new capital city of his country in 1983.
+Ivory Coast President Félix Houphouët-Boigny chose his birthplace of Yamoussoukro to be the site of the new capital city of his country in 1983.
 As part of the plan of the city, the president wanted to memorialize himself with the construction of the basilica.
 Houphouët-Boigny is even pictured kneeling beside Jesus at his triumphal entry into Jerusalem in one stained glass panel.
 Due to the location of the Basilica, it was dubbed by the media as "basilica in the bush".
 Houphouët-Boigny believed it would become a pilgrimage site for African Catholics.